 At the death of a person owning a capital asset, the step-up in basis policy eliminates built-in capital gains that accrue during life.
 This allows heirs to inherit property free of built-in gain and to take a basis in the inherited property equal to its fair market value at the time of the benefactor’s death.
 If this policy is repealed, heirs would take a carryover basis in inherited property and, upon sale, would have to pay capital gains taxes not only on the gain accruing during the time they owned the asset, but also on the gain accruing during the time the benefactor owned the asset.

-“A large part of wealth planning centers on the ability to avoid capital gains taxes on assets—such as stocks—that can appreciate significantly between the time they were purchased and the time they are passed on to an heir,” Lum says.
-“A change in the policy could change estate planning for capital gains.
+“A large part of wealth planning centers on the ability to minimize capital gains taxes on assets—such as stocks and real estate—that can appreciate significantly between the time they were purchased and the time they are passed on to an heir,” Lum says.
+“A change in the policy could change estate planning for capital gains.”

 4. An increase in long-term capital gains tax

 Another potential policy affecting capital gains is a proposal to increase the tax rate applicable to long-term capital gains.
 “Long-term capital gains are taxed at a different rate than ordinary income,” Lum says.
 “A high-income earner might be in the 37% income tax bracket, but only pay 23.8% on capital gains.
-One proposed change would be to tax everything above $1 million at 37%.
-Investors considering making a sale that could be subject to this policy might want to do it sooner rather than later.
+One proposed change would be to tax everything above $1 million at the highest rate, currently 37%.
+Investors considering making a sale that could be subject to this policy might want to consider doing so sooner rather than later.
 We are seeing an uptick in merger and acquisition activity amongst the entrepreneurial families we serve.”

 At the moment, all of these policy changes are just talk, Lum points out.
 It’s possible nothing will change, at least not in the near term, regardless of who wins in November.

 “That said, if these policies do come to pass, they could significantly impact a high-net-worth individual’s wealth plan,” Lum says.
 “We recommend meeting with your wealth planning strategist well ahead of the election to address these proposals.
 We can talk about your financial goals and perhaps adjust the timing of some of your wealth-planning decisions to help your wealth accomplish its job for you, your community, and your family.”